Bugeun/bugeun.github.io/index.md

 ## ABOUT ME

 <p>I aspire to be the world's best in vulnerability research and exploitation within the field of software engineering.</p>
+<p>for now i enjoy conducting software vulnerability assessments from an offensive security perspective.</p>
 &nbsp;

 ><b>Main Interests</b>